xendk/drake/README.txt

 An action is the implementation of something to do, such as syncing a database or running a Drush command.
-At the moment the selection is rather bare, but an healthy selection of standard things you might want to do with a Drupal site is planned.
+At the moment the selection is rather bare, but the default set of running shell, drush and drake commands should go a long way.

 Tasks specify which actions you want to run, how, and in which order.
 Tasks is much like the targets of traditional make(1), as